poynt/developer/_posts/2015-05-19-activate-poynt-terminal.md

 * Android SDK with android-api 19 (Kitkat) installed on your development machine
 * Poynt Developer Unit
-* If you want to the ability to install development applications (APKs) on your device <a href="/developer/tut/developer-mode.html">enable developer-mode</a> (May not be required if your unit arrived already in developer mode).
+* If you want to have the ability to install development applications (APKs) on your device <a href="/developer/setup/developer-mode.html">enable developer-mode</a> (May not be required if your unit arrived already in developer mode).

 ### Installation